Types of Funds

-Community Partnership Funds make sure the needs of tomorrow’s Lehigh Valley are met.
+Community Investment Funds make sure the needs of tomorrow’s Lehigh Valley are met.
 Donors rely on the deep community knowledge & experience of the Community Foundation to support the effective work of nonprofits throughout the region, forever.

 Unrestricted Funds: Supporting Your Community Endowment